tripomatic/tripomatic.github.io/how-to-plan-a-trip/planning-a-trip-on-the-website.md

 title: Planning a trip on the website
 ---

-Welcome to [Sygic Maps web planner](https://maps.sygic.com).
+Welcome to [Tripomatic](https://maps.tripomatic.com).
 The website allows you to discover cool places around the world and create awesome travel itineraries.

 ![](/assets/3-sygic-travel/1-how-to-plan-a-trip/1-planning-a-trip-on-the-website/web1.png "null")